Ved-P/market-safe/README.md

 - allow businesses to customize the page that the customers see when they visit their site.
 - add more AI to help businesses create standards that will minimize the chance of spreading diseases.
 - incorporate a real database rather than the self-made database I used for this project.
+- allow customers to search for businesses that are near them first.

 ## Would you like to contribute?